ElNateRiver/CLASbasicKoreanFlashcards/README.md

 # CLASbasicKoreanFlashcards
 This is a simple web-app based from one of the many learning modules of CLAS Olongapo to learn some basics of the Korean language.
-It shows simple flashcards (sort of an overview) to aid learners review an overview or some of the basic lessons digitally.
+It shows simple flashcards to aid learners have an overview of the basic lessons digitally.

 ##How to Download and Install the web-app on your phone (both works for iOS/Android)